 You would not treat another person the way you treat yourself.
 This is why the golden rule is so important; Love your neighbor as yourself.
 You can’t love anyone else until you love yourself.

 I want you to find the peace that I have!
 It came from taking care of me and listening to my body.
-Are you ready to FLY out of this perfectionism jail that time has imprisoned you in?
+Are you ready to FLY out of this perfectionism jail that time has you imprisoned?